+great essay

+good overall organization -- the essays flows well, there's a clear time line

+good motivation for each project

+good discussion of independent work

+good discussion of evolution of your scientific interests

+how is the work continuing to move forward? how is the company still pursuing the work? what is the impact of your projects. maybe add a sentence to the end of the section for the first project. you do a good job addressing this in the second project

+I'm a little unclear on the technology that was developed at ATFI. i think you could elaborate on your design contributions a little more. (note I'm not familiar with solar cells and thin films)

+perhaps in the conclusion mention career goals -- what do you want to do after graduate school? how is graduate school preparing you for that?

 Applied Thin Films Incorporated (2006-2011).
 I realized while attending Northwestern University for my B.S. that nowhere in my classes was I learning what it was like to work as a scientist or an engineer.
-Instead of waiting until graduation to find out I applied for a position as a cooperative education (co-op) employee with Applied Thin Films Inc. (ATFI) and was hired.
-ATFI is a small, research driven start-up company where I worked on basic research developing their proprietary thin-film technologies for solar cell and aerospace applications.
-Between the summers of 2006 and 2010 I worked a total of 15 months as a full time employee and after graduation I was hired by ATFI for 3 more months to train new employees in the processing techniques I developed.
-ATFI only had six full time employees so I was able to experience everything from client meetings to wet lab work although I spent the majority of my time working on government funded Small Business Innovation Research (SBIR) projects focused on developing ATFI’s patented materials.Here I will describe two of these projects and how they affected my development as a scientist, researcher, and engineer.
+Instead of waiting until graduation to find out, I applied for a position as a cooperative education (co-op) employee with Applied Thin Films Inc. (ATFI) and was hired!
+ATFI is a small, research driven start-up company where I worked on basic research developing thin-film technologies for solar cell and aerospace applications.
+Between the summers of 2006 and 2010 I worked a total of 15 months as a full time employee, and after graduation I was hired by ATFI for 3 additional months to train new employees in the processing techniques I developed.
+In addition to developing thin film technologies, because ATFI is small company with only six full time employees, I was able to gain a broad range of experiences while working at AFTI – everything from client meetings to wet lab work.
+Here I will describe two of the projects I contributed to at ATFI, and how they affected my development as a scientist, researcher, and engineer.

 Project 1: Planarizing dielectric layer for thin-film solar cells.
 Thin-film solar cells require a planarizing dielectric layer applied over flexible metal foil to serve as an insulating barrier upon which semiconducting materials can be deposited.
-During the summer of 2009 I independently performed the entirety of the laboratory work related to developing technology for this application while being mentored by a materials engineer Dr. Todd Gudgel.
+Under the supervision of materials engineer Dr. Todd Gudgel, during the summer of 2009 I developed technology for this application.
 By varying coating and curing parameters, as well as by modifying a custom-built dip-coating apparatus & high temperature furnace, I produced a thin film that met all of the desired specifications of surface roughness and breakdown voltage.

-This particular summer ATFI was overextended in its research commitments.
-Because of this I had to tackle problems independently early on in my research career.
-I set my own weekly objectives and assessed my own progress while working towards a perfect coating.
-Additionally, I formulated, planned, and executed solutions to engineering problems encountered with minimal daily guidance.
-In short I learned to work as an independent researcher on my own project.
+Because AFTI was a small company with a limited staff, from the start I worked independently.
+I set my own weekly objectives and assessed my own progress toward perfecting solar cells coatings.
+Additionally, I formulated, planned, and executed solutions to any engineering problem I encountered.
+In short I learned what it takes to work productively as an independent researcher, leading my own project.

 Project 2: Thermally stable, compact, high energy density capacitors: